TL;DR

 Whether the name came from Nextdoor, Google, ProFix, or a neighbor across the fence, the same five checks make a hire safer.

 - Verify the state license.
-For Ohio plumbing, HVAC, electrical, hydronics, fire-protection, and water-well work, search Ohio eLicense or use the ProFix verification tool.
+Start with the official state board for the trade.
+In Ohio, that means searching Ohio eLicense or use the ProFix verification tool.
 The license type must match the work.

 - Confirm insurance directly.
 A certificate of insurance emailed from the insurer or agent.
 Not a screenshot or a forwarded PDF.

 - Read permit pulls, not just neighbor stories.
-Use the permit leaderboards to see who actually pulls permits in your county.
+Use the permit leaderboards to review covered Ohio county and city permit data.

 - Cross-check the recommendation across a second source.
 A Nextdoor name with a ProFix verification page and a clean Google review history is much stronger than any single source on its own.